RhysDeimel/ready15/docs/source/contributing.rst

 Contributing
 ============

-|project_name| is living, breating document maintained through community efforts.
+Ready15 is living, breating document maintained through community efforts.

 If you would like to contribute but don't know how, you've come to the right place!